The Science Behind

 Fatigue Detection Was Removed

-We built a fatigue detector, validated it (PRS-6: 15.0% false positive rate, 15.0% true positive rate, no post-onset detections), and removed it from the shipping app.
-The single-signal approach—thresholding relative K change—cannot separate fatigue from sensor noise.
-We chose to remove the feature rather than ship one that erodes trust in the rest of the system.
-See Section 07 for the full analysis.
+We built a fatigue detector, tested it, and removed it from the app.
+The single-signal approach could not separate fatigue from sensor noise well enough to trust.
+We chose to remove the feature rather than ship one that would erode trust in the rest of the system.

 Limited Real-World Data

-52 rides from 6 athletes (47 GoldenCheetah + 5 developer rides).
-Sufficient to characterize K distribution and validate replay behavior, but insufficient for population-level inference.
+The replay set includes 52 rides from 6 athletes: 47 GoldenCheetah rides plus 5 developer rides.
+That is enough to characterize replay behavior, but not enough for population-level inference.
 Elite, elderly, cardiac-compromised, and pediatric populations are not represented.

 No Head-to-Head Outcome Comparison